 Photo Gifts are Never Clutter

 Photo books are the new, but so much easier, scrapbook, and they are custom made for gift giving.
 There are tons of great ones out there, like Shutterfly and Snapfish.
-But my favorite these days is from www.GetLinea.com.
+But my favorite these days is from www.GetLinea.com (no longer available).
 It’s the first and coolest to allow you to create and print hardbound and softcover photo books with just a few taps right from your iPad or iPhone, starting at just $2.
 But wait, there’s good news!
 On Monday they’ll be free.
 So load up the app now, format your book, and get a jump start on your holiday gifts with a heaping side of frugal.